CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 * Access data such as passwords: All access data of the affected IT systems must be changed immediately.
 * Information classified as confidential (eg, patient records): All affected areas (eg, department, customers, etc.) must be notified to take appropriate action.
 * In addition, VPN access, machine or client certificates as well as computer and user accounts should also be blocked.
 If available, logon attempts or intrusion attempts should also be detected and prevented by appropriate monitoring.
 If mobile devices with a wireless connection are lost, measures should be taken to block, delete and locate mobile devices.
 Most mobile device management solutions offer these features.
-Clear rules must be defined in advance and appropriate measures must be taken immediately in consultation with the user whose terminal device was lost (see SYS.3.2.2 Mobile Device Management).
+For this purpose, clear rules must be defined in advance and appropriate measures must be taken immediately in consultation with the user whose terminal device was lost (see SYS.3.2.2 Mobile Device Management).

 If the missing notebook or smartphone reappears, it should be examined for possible tampering, eg. For example, whether screws have been opened or seals removed or the weight has changed from the original state.
 If the user himself does not have the necessary options for this or if there is a suspicion of manipulation, the respective device should no longer be used and handed over to a specialist for further examination.
 There should be a clear regulation as to how to locate the device during the journey.
 For a mobile storage device, the requirement of CON.7.M9 Secure Mobile Media Handling should be applied to ensure there are no malicious programs or malicious software on the recovered media.